Tickle Cove Pond

-"Tickle Cove Pond" is a 19th-century folk song written by Mark Walker, a fisherman and songwriter from Bonavista Bay in Newfoundland, Canada.
+"Tickle Cove Pond" is a 19th-century folk song written by Mark Walker, a fisherman and songwriter from Bonavista Bay in the Colony of Newfoundland.
 It became popular during the 20th century after it was published in songbooks by Gerald S. Doyle.

 This song is prized locally for the beauty and wit of the lyrics, which turn a mundane event into an act of heroism.
 Although most Newfoundland songs are passed on by ear alone, in recent years it has been recorded by Sean Sullivan & Rob Slaney (in Our Songs Vol. 2: Favorite Songs of Newfoundland & Labrador), Ron Hynes (in Another Time: The Songs Of Newfoundland), by Great Big Sea, who have released an album entitled The Hard and the Easy and by Wakami Wailers on the album River Through the Pines.
 They have also released a DVD with a companion CD entitled Courage & Patience & Grit in reference to a verse from Tickle Cove Pond.
 In addition, this song has been recorded by a St. John's Traditional Folk group called Connemara.
 It was also recorded by the Vermont-based ensemble Nightingale.

 Additional Info: Mark Walker was born at Tickle Cove, Bonavista Bay South (BBS), Newfoundland in 1846.
 His father was Marcus Walker of County Tipperary, Ireland; his mother - Jane Mackey of Bonavista, Newfoundland.
 Mark Walker moved to Sweet Bay, BBS, in the 1880s where he worked as post master, as well as in both the fishing and lumber trades.
 In 1908, he and his family moved to Massachusetts, USA.
 Walker died in 1928.